The Skyscrapers: Third incarnation

 Instead of cancelling the announced match the bookers turned to Mike Enos, who was working for the American Wrestling Association at the time, and put him under a mask as The Masked Skyscraper.
 The Road Warriors made short work of Callous and the Masked Skyscraper ending the feud and ending the Skyscrapers run of domination.
 Callous decided to go on his own for a while but failed in a challenge to WCW United States Heavyweight Champion Lex Luger.
-He then quit and joined the WWF, where he became known as The Undertaker.
+He then quit and joined the World Wrestling Federation, where he became known as The Undertaker.